offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Recall that to find the limb length for L, the standard limb length algorithm had to perform a minimum test to find a pair of leaf nodes whose path travelled over the L's parent.
 Since this algorithm takes in two _neighbouring_ leaf nodes, that test isn't required here.
 The path from L's neighbour to every other node always travels over L's parent.

-Since the path from L's neighbour to every other node always travels over L's parent, the core computation from the standard algorithm is performed multiple times and averaged to produce an approximate limb length: (dist(L,N) + dist(L,X) - dist(N,X)) / 2,  where ...
+Since the path from L's neighbour to every other node always travels over L's parent, the core computation from the standard algorithm is performed multiple times and averaged to produce an approximate limb length: 0.5 * (dist(L,N) + dist(L,X) + dist(N,X)),  where ...

  * N is L's neighbour.
- * X is every other leaf node that isn't L or N.
+ * X is a leaf node that isn't L or N.

 The averaging makes it so that if the input distance matrix were ...